-How to Create a Podcast RSS Feed for Free in 2026 (No Hosting Required)
+Create a Podcast RSS Feed Free in 2026

 Stop paying monthly fees just to host a text file.
-Learn how to manually generate a compliant podcast rss feed and host your show for free using our secure browser tool.
+Learn how to manually generate a compliant XML file and get your podcast rss feed free using our secure browser tool.

-The biggest myth in the industry is that you need a paid hosting platform like Libsyn, Buzzsprout, or Transistor to launch a show.
+The biggest myth in the audio industry is that you need a paid hosting platform like Libsyn, Buzzsprout, or Transistor to launch a show to the world.

 In this guide, we will use the PodTools RSS Generator to build your feed from scratch in under 5 minutes, ensuring it is 100% compatible with Apple Podcasts and Spotify.